 The Suns won 62 games and finished 1st in the NBA.
 Chuck had his best season in the NBA averaging 25.6 points per game, 12.2 rebounds, 5.1 assists with a block and a steal as well.
 He made the All-Star Team (obviously) and was named league MVP.

 Nike Air Force Max

 To cap it all off, Chuck got his first, what you might call, “signature shoe”.
 At the very least, it felt like his first signature shoe: the Nike Air Force Max.
 It didn’t have his logo on it.
 It wasn’t the CB1.
 But, this iconic shoe is synonymous with Barkley.

+Charles Barkley shoes have to be built tough.
 The shoe featured the forefoot velcro strap that Chuck gravitated to before, a visible Air Max unit in the heel, and a funky 90s style carved out traction pattern.
 They aren’t the best performance model, but they sure are pretty.

 The one thing Charles didn’t achieve that year was probably the thing he wanted most.
 The Suns, in Barkley’s first season at the helm, made it all the way to the NBA Finals.
 Unfortunately, Michael Jordan and the Bulls were waiting for them.
 The Suns put up a good fight, but they lost the series 4-2 and went home empty-handed.
 The Suns were not able to cap off a brilliant season much to the chagrin of the players and fans alike.